aypex-io/aypex-admin/README.md

 ```bash
 yarn add @aypex/aypex-admin
 ```
-And then create a new file in `app/javascript` called `aypex_admin.js` and then import `import '@matthewkennedy/aypex-admin'`.
+And then create a new file in `app/javascript` called `aypex_admin.js` and then import `import "@matthewkennedy/aypex-admin"`.

 ## The Tech Stack

-- All ES6 Vanilla JavaScript.
+- All ES6 JavaScript.
 - CSS and images all set for Rails Propshaft.
 - Uses the Rails Hotwire ecosystem where possible.
-- Bootstrap 5.
+- Bootstrap 5.3

 ### Run in Dev Mode